kekse1/v4/docs/modules/web/progress.md

 `class Progress extends HTMLCanvasElement`..

 ## Example
-Beneath a 24h analog clock it also got it's own timer (and countdown).
-But here's an example of the clock, with enabled percentage.. here it's after **12 o'clock**, it's **12:40:10**, to be exact.

 *_UPDATE_: Last image is out-dated, I already improved the progress in many ways (drawing ticks, and so on)!*
 ![Newer version, just a clock](../img/clock.png)
 ![CSS configuration](../img/progress.css.png)